-Same as Asian Studies 355E.
-Explore the political economies of East Asia with an emphasis on Japan, China, South Korea, and Taiwan.
+Same as Asian Studies 361 (Topic 36).
+Explores the political economies of East Asia with an emphasis on Japan, China, South Korea, and Taiwan.
 Three lecture hours a week for one semester.
-Only one of the following may be counted: Asian Studies 355E, 361 (Topic 36), Government 365E.
-Prerequisite: Upper-division standing and six semester hours of lowerdivision coursework in government.
+Only one of the following may be counted: Asian Studies 361 (Topic: Political Economy of Asia), 361 (Topic 36), Government 365E, 365L (Topic: Political Economy of Asia), 365L (Topic 4).
+Prerequisite: Upper-division standing and six semester hours of lower-division coursework in government.